chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator.md

 We now know what Reverse Polish notation is and how to evaluate RPN expressions.
 Well done on making it this far.
 Next, we'll see how to convert expressions written in infix notation to RPN using a process known as the **shunting-yard algorithm** [3].

 Remember that RPN places the operators in an expression in the correct order of evaluation.
-So the goal of the shunting-yard algorithm is to read through an infix expression and place the operators in the correct position according to precedence rules.
+So the goal of the shunting-yard algorithm is to read through an infix expression and then place the operators in their correct position according to precedence rules.

 ### A simple infix expression